Divergent question

 A divergent question is a question with no specific answer, but rather exercises one's ability to think broadly about a certain topic.

 In education

 Popular in inquiry education, divergent questions allow students to explore different avenues and create many different variations and alternative answers or scenarios.
-Correctness may be based on logical projections, may be contextual, or arrived at through basic knowledge, conjecture, inference, projection, creation, intuition, or imagination.
-These types of questions often require students to analyze, synthesize, or evaluate a knowledge base and then project or predict different outcomes.
+Correctness may be determined through logical reasoning, contextual understanding, or derived from basic knowledge, conjecture, inference, projection, creativity, intuition, or imagination.
+Such questions often require students to analyze, synthesize, or evaluate existing knowledge and subsequently project or predict possible outcomes.

 A simple example of a divergent question is:

 Write down as many different uses as you can think of for the following objects: (1) a brick, (2) a blanket.